Kong/kongponents/docs/components/tree-list.md

 To drag elements from one list into another, both lists must have the same `group` value.
 Defaults to `k-tree-list` (meaning that elements from one list on a page can be dragged into another, unless a different `name` value is provided for one of them).

-In the example below, try toggling grouping on and off and dragging items from one list into another.
+In the example below, try toggling the grouping on and off and dragging items from one list into another.

 <KComponent
   v-slot="{ data }"